 Choosing the right model is pivotal if you have a cat.
 Some heaters are more feline-friendly than others.
 Safety features to look for in a portable heater include:

 - Automatic shutdown.
-Find a heater that turns itself off it tipped over.
+Find a heater that turns itself off if tipped over.
 This way, clumsy cats cannot burn down your house.

 - Oscillation.
-A heater that rotates will distribute warmth around a room.
+A heater that rotates will distribute warmth around the room.
 This means that your cat is less likely to sit on it, risking burns.

 - Thermostat.
 Any quality heater will have multiple temperature settings.
 A built-in thermostat, which adjusts according to the ambient temperature, is ideal.

 - Ceramic coating.
 A ceramic coating will be cool to the touch.
-This minimizes risks of your cat burning themselves as they pass.
+This minimizes risks of your cat burning himself when he passes by.

-If you cannot be sure that a heater is not pet-safe, it’s best to leave it on the shelf.
+If you cannot be sure that a heater is pet-safe, it’s advisable to leave it on the shelf.
 Choose carefully.
-Hazardous portable heaters and curious cats result lead to burns, and maybe even house fires.
+Hazardous portable heaters and curious cats lead to burns and house fires.

 My Cat Sits Too Close to the Heater